 After you have created part or all of a model, you should save it.
 Because you previously saved your model, it is saved with the name you gave it.

-Close the Attribute panel by clicking the Key icon ( •).
+Close the Attribute panel by clicking the key icon e.

-You may quit Analytica at this point.
-See "Quitting Analytica" on page 24.
+You can quit Analytica at this point.
+See "Quitting Analytica" on page 23.

 Creating Arrays (Tables)